-b) Accrual of Paid Sick Leave
+a) Accrual of Paid Sick Leave

-For Employees of Small Businesses, there shall be a cap of 48 hours of accrued Paid Sick Leave.
-For Employees of all other Employers, there shall be a cap of 72 hours of accrued Paid Sick Leave.
+There shall be a cap of 72 hours of accrued Paid Sick Leave.
 Accrued Paid Sick Leave for Employees carries over from year to year (whether calendar year or fiscal year), but is limited to the aforementioned cap.
 Nothing herein precludes an Employer from establishing a higher cap or no cap on the number of accrued hours.

-c) Use of Paid Sick Leave

-1) An Employee may use Paid Sick Leave not only when he or she is ill or injured or for the purpose of the Employee's receiving medical care, treatment, or diagnosis, as specified more fully in California Labor Code section 233(b)(4), but also to aid or care for a family member of Employee when the family member or members is or are ill or injured or receiving medical care, treatment, or diagnosis.
+- b) Use of Paid Sick Leave - 1) An Employee may use Paid Sick Leave not only when he or she is ill or injured or for the purpose of the Employee's receiving medical care, treatment, or diagnosis, as specified more fully in California Labor Code section 233(b)(4), but also to aid or care for a family member of Employee when the family member or members is or are ill or injured or receiving medical care, treatment, or diagnosis.
 For purposes of this subsection, "family member" shall have the meaning provided in Labor Code section 245.5.
 Employee has no spouse or registered domestic partner, the Employee may designate one person as to whom the Employee may use paid sick leave to aid or care for that person in lieu of a spouse or registered domestic partner.
 The Employee may use all or any percentage of his or her Paid Sick Leave to aid or care for the aforementioned persons.
 The opportunity to make such a designation shall be extended by the Employer to the Employee no later than 30 calendar days after the date on which the Employee begins to accrue Paid Sick Leave pursuant to this Chapter.
 There shall be a window of 14 calendar days for the Employee to make this designation after notice from the Employer.
 Thereafter, the opportunity to make such a designation, including the opportunity to change such a designation previously made, shall be extended by the Employer to the Employee on an annual basis by January 31st of each year, with a window of 14 calendar days for the Employee to make the designation after notice from the Employer.
-An Employee may use Paid Sick Leave to aid or care for a guide dog, signal dog, or service dog, as those terms are defined by the California Disabled Persons Act, Civil Code section 54.1, of the Employee, Employee's family member, or the person designated by the Employee pursuant to this section.